If by bathing daily God could be realized

 Before proceeding, a question may be raised as to the value of doing anything for others inasmuch as, according to the doctrine of Svacittamatram or self-mind-only, or to that of Sarvadharmanam sunyata-anutpada-advaya-nihsvabhava-lakshanam—“There is nothing or nobody in the world that can be the object of salvation, or upon whom any kind of benefit may be bestowed.”
 From the absolutely idealistic point of view, we may even ask if life is at all worth living.
 Is it not really much ado about nothing that the Bodhisattva should try to save the world when the latter is no more than the illusion of his own mind?

 This is what the Mahayanists call nihilism, which does not understand yathabhutam, the truth of things.
 That the world is like a mirage, that it is thus empty, does not mean that it is unreal in the sense that it has no reality in any sense.
 What it means is that its real nature cannot be understood by a mind that cannot rise above the dualism of ‘to be’ (sat) and ‘not to be’ (asat).
-Therefore, the Lankavatara opens with this stanza recited by Mahamati: “The world transcends birth and death, it is like flowers in the air [a hallucination]; the wise are free from being and non-being, yet a great compassionate heart is awakened in them.”
+Therefore, the Lankavatara opens with this stanza recited by Mahamati: “The world transcends birth and death, it is like a hallucination; the wise are free from being and non-being, yet a great compassionate heart is awakened in them.”

 The last sentence: “Yet a great compassionate heart is awakened in them” is repeated in the first four verses.
 This is the most important passage not only in the philosophy of the Lankavatara but in the whole teaching of Mahayana Buddhism.
 Therefore says the Ashtasahasrika-prajna-paramita Sutra: